Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 How Long Does ADHD Testing Take?

-The protocol also features the SART, a brand new, 6-minute task within the family of continuous performance tasks commonly used with ADHD populations.
-The entire ADHD assessment is pre-built and tailored to the condition, so a healthcare professional can easily administer the tasks and produce an objective, precise evaluation.
+The protocol features the SART, a brand new, 6-minute task within the family of continuous performance tasks commonly used with ADHD populations.
+The entire ADHD assessment is pre-built and tailored to the condition with appropriate scales, so a healthcare professional can easily administer the tasks and produce an objective, precise evaluation.

-As with all Creyos Health assessments, an easy-to-interpret report is instantly generated upon completion.
+As with all Creyos Health evaluations, an easy-to-interpret report is instantly generated upon completion.
 The ADHD report you’ll receive:

-- Is based on extensive research (hundreds of papers using Creyos tasks have been published)
+Based on extensive research (hundreds of papers using Creyos tasks have been published).

 The Science Behind The ADHD Focused Protocol and Report